Beauty Q&A: What’s the Difference Between Semi- and Demi-Permanent Hair Dye?November 16, 2020

 When to Use Semi-Permanent Hair Dye and When to Use Demi-Permanent Dye

 Both dyes are great for richening up your color or going darker.
 “If you’re using it for gray coverage, staying close to your natural shade will mean less of a demarcation line and a softer grow out,” explains Papanikolas.
-Both dyes are suitable for use on all hair types, but “usually semi-permanent color is used as a toner, or overlay on top of previously lightened hair,” and demi-permanent dye “can only be your color or darker as they are deposit only and do not lift or lighten.”
+Both dyes are suitable for use on all hair types, but “usually semi-permanent color is used as a toner, or overlay on top of previously lightened hair,” and demi-permanent dyes “can only be your color or darker as they are deposit only and do not lift or lighten.”
 If you’re not sure which shade is best, you can virtually try on a variety of L’Oréal Paris semi-permanent hair colors using a feature on their website.
+Simply visit the At-Home Hair Color Concierge on the L’Oréal Paris site, and set up a video chat with a live expert for tips and tricks on how to color your hair at home.
+You can also text or call with quick product asks or process questions.

 For at-home hair color that lasts, we like L’Oréal Paris Superior Preference Color.
 To preserve your color, make sure to use a color-safe shampoo and conditioner, like the L’Oréal Paris EverPure Repair & Defend line.